Aira1105/HSO-Tech/README.md

 ## **OP360 Courses**
-*Note: Use Ctrl + Click on links to open it as a new tab*
+*Note: Use Ctrl + Click on links to open it as a new tab.*
 - **Mandatory Courses for New Hires**
 - [Mandatory Courses for New Hires Zoho Link](https://people.op360.com/ops360/training#lms-view/course/619096000106698857/module)
 - [Mandatory Courses for New Hires Assessment Guide](https://docs.google.com/spreadsheets/d/1jDa10lR0u9Gi9n_5PA_D9ePFCEjdWw4EhznXVwMkxaY/edit?gid=268678928#gid=268678928) - *Completed*